 Set of Parts - $750.00

 My second symphony is a unique experience.
-It very well may be the largest symphony ever written for the wind band.
-It requires an ensemble of huge proportions (approximately 80 players all on individual parts).
+It is one of the largest works ever written for the wind band.
+It requires an ensemble of huge proportions (approximately 100 players all on individual parts).

 The genesis of this project was nearly 20 years ago.
 When I first knew I wanted to be a composer, my thoughts were immediately drawn to the form of the symphony.
 To me, the symphony is the pinnacle of serious music composition.
 As Mahler once said, “The symphony must be like the world.
 It must contain everything.”
 As Mahler as my guide, I’ve begun and ultimately abandoned at least six symphonies.
 Each time, I got further along the goal, and each time I realized I didn’t know enough and wasn’t skilled enough to complete the task.
 To that effect, I began studying.
 I delved deeper into scores.
 I scoured history books.
 I combed through instrument manuals.
 In the end, I realized the only way forward was by breaking down everything that I knew.